Sh9hid/Lost-in-Space/README.md

 # **ThreeJs Portfolio using React**

->  This is a Three  D 🤦‍♂️ portfolio website currently deployed on Gh pagees 🛳️.
-Feel free to contribute to this sub, starting here 🤙 💠
+>  This is an web-app based on Threejs currently deployed on vercel.

 ## **Credits**